Spencer Steer Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA across all league pitching staffs (4.77).
+- The Nationals' 4.75 team ERA ranks 26th among all league pitching staffs.

-- Nationals pitchers combine to surrender 113 total home runs at a clip of 1.4 per game (to rank 25th in baseball).
+- Nationals pitchers combine to give up 114 total home runs at a clip of 1.4 per game (to rank 25th in the league).

-- Irvin makes the start for the Nationals, his 11th of the season.
-He is 1-4 with a 4.91 ERA and 37 strikeouts through 47 2/3 innings pitched.
+- Corbin (5-9) gets the starting nod for the Nationals in his 18th start of the season.
+He's put together a 4.93 ERA in 96 2/3 innings pitched, with 66 strikeouts.

-- The right-hander's last time out was on Wednesday against the Seattle Mariners, when he went 5 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his most recent appearance on Wednesday, the left-hander threw seven scoreless innings against the Seattle Mariners while surrendering five hits.

-- The 26-year-old has amassed an ERA of 4.91, with 7 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.